zsaladin/AsCoroutine/README.md

 # AsCoroutine

 AsCouroutine is a unity asset that allows you to use Coroutine in a functional style.
-You can handle coroutine as first-class citizen so that you combine coroutines or call them like method chain.
+You can handle coroutine as first-class citizen so that you can use method chain and combine coroutines.

 ## How to use

 You might face the case below.
-You had to write an additional method because of using just one line of 'yield return' state related with some instructions like 'WaitForSeconds', 'WaitForEndOfFrame' and so on.
+You would have to write an additional method because of using just one line of 'yield return' state related with some instructions like 'WaitForSeconds', 'WaitForEndOfFrame' and so on.
 Sometimes it is annoying and makes your code ugly.

 ```C#
 private void OnEnable()